tmb5cg/Fifa-Autobidder/README.md

 ## Installation

-First, download a fresh version of Chromedriver straight from Google here (insert link) as it must match your machine's version of Chrome.
-Replace the existing chromedriver that matches your platform in either the chrome_linux, chrome_mac, or chrome_windows folders.
+First, go [here](https://chromedriver.chromium.org/downloads) and download the latest release (Google will link you to the correct version).
+Replace the chromedriver in either the *chrome_windows* or *chrome_mac* with your download.

 Navigate to the project's root directory via Terminal or Command Prompt, in this example it is on my Desktop.